 Since starting at iSEE, Tony has been most impressed by the number of entities on campus that already include sustainability in their operating and teaching goals.
 Uniting these groups under the vision of the Institute, he believes, is key to creating some real-world solutions.

 Tony lives in Urbana with his wife and two children.
-He is the president of the Urbana Little League and coaches his son’s youth soccer and baseball teams.
+The former president of the Urbana Little League, he founded the Urbana United Soccer Club, which he runs along with the Urbana Teen Baseball Program (American Legion Post 71).
+He still coaches his son’s youth soccer and baseball teams.
 His other hobbies include reading, rooting for the St. Louis Cardinals and following Illini sports.